hjoon0510/SmartSecretary/README.md

 * https://tutorials-raspberrypi.com/raspberry-pi-sensors-overview-50-important-components/ (50 sensors)
 * http://www.eleparts.co.kr/goods/view?no=3824794 (Shopping Mall: RPI NOIR CAMERA BOARD V2, 29,000 won)

-# License
-The official license of Smart Secretary is `Star` License.
-For more details, please read [Star License](LICENSE.md) clause.
-* [ScanCode](https://github.com/nexB/scancode-toolkit) scans code and detects licenses, copyrights, package manifests & dependencies

-# Translation
-We make an effort to write english statement by utilizing https://translate.google.com to talk about Smart Secretary project with foreign students all over the world.
-If you are not student that can not speak in english, you can use https://translate.google.co.kr/?hl=ko#en/ja/https%3A%2F%2Fgithub.com%2Fhjoon0510%2FSmartSecretary for your convenience.

-# Contact
-My name is Hyunjun Lim (임현준 in korean).
-I am a student in [Maetan middle-school](http://maetan.ms.kr/).
-My homepage is http://hjoon0510.github.io.
-Also, I am project leader for Smart Secretary.
-If you have any questions, Please contact me hjoon0510@gmail.com.
-<br><br>

-My name is Suyeon Lim (임수연 in korean).
-I ma a student in [Maeheon middle-school](http://maehyeon.ms.kr).
-My homepage is https://lsy0314.github.io/.
-If you have any questions, Please do not hesitate to contact me lsy0314@gmail.com.

 # Terminology
 * API: Application Programming Interface
 * GPIO: General-Purpose Input/Output